-In recognising the detrimental health effects of tobacco and its highly addictive nature, Christian Super will exclude investment in any company that produces consumable tobacco products (e.g. cigarettes and cigars).
+In recognising the detrimental health effects of tobacco and its highly addictive nature, Christian Super will exclude investment in any company that produces consumable tobacco or vaping products (e.g., cigarettes, cigars, and e-cigarettes).

 Therefore, we will exclude companies involved in uranium mining if they are found to be exporting any uranium to states that are not in compliance with the International Atomic Energy Agency (IAEA) safeguards.